Menu

 Dr. Skinner mentioned in his book Diagnosis and Management of Hypothyroidism that an enlarged tongue can even be uncomfortable, cause slurring of the speech and voice change.
 He attributed it to the chronicity of the hypothyroidism in that patient.

-An enlarged tongue, possibly due to a lot of toxins or low thyroid hormone levels, pushes up against the teeth over a long time which can cause it to become scalloped.
+An enlarged tongue due to low thyroid hormone levels, as Dr Skinner covers in his book, pushes up against the teeth over a long time which can cause it to become scalloped.

-Ensuring you have enough iodine in your diet may also help a scalloped or enlarged tongue, as it’s often low in thyroid patients which is what Dr. Wiggy could have been getting at with “a scalloped tongue can also be due to low thyroid”.
+Ensuring you have enough iodine in your diet may also help a scalloped or enlarged tongue, as it’s often low in thyroid patients.

 Another common cause for a scalloped tongue, could be low or deficient B12 levels, which is quite common in hypothyroidism patients.